backplane/testrig/README.md

 This repo's images are automatically published to [backplane/testrig](https://hub.docker.com/r/backplane/testrig) on Docker Hub.
 Tags are in the format `{testrig_semver}-{python_version}-{distro_version}` (for example: `v0.6.3-3.7-alpine3.14`).
 In addition, the latest version of each distro image is available with these tags:

-* `backplane/testrig:latest-3-slim` - for use testing python code in Debian-based containers
+* `backplane/testrig:latest-3-slim` - for use testing Python code in Debian-based containers
-* `backplane/testrig:latest-3-alpine` - for use testing python code in alpine-based containers
+* `backplane/testrig:latest-3-alpine` - for use testing Python code in Apline-based containers

 ### Other images

-The tags are currently a bit of a mess; they're created by a build-matrix with the goal of letting users lock to: a specific version of testrig, built for a specific version of python, on a specific version of alpine or Debian.
+The tags are currently a bit of a mess; they're created by a build-matrix with the goal of letting users lock to: a specific version of testrig, built for a specific version of Python, on a specific version of Apline or Debian.

 I'd suggest starting with:

 * `latest` for TestRig version
-* the same minor version of python the app under test is using
+* the same minor version of Python the app under test is using
-* `slim` for Debian containers or `alpine` for alpine containers
+* `slim` for Debian containers or `alpine` for Apline containers
-* that's `latest-3.9-slim` for python 3.9 app in a Debian container.
+* that's `latest-3.9-slim` for Python 3.9 app in a Debian container.

 This is the list of currently available images…